 - Need special care and details to seal against moisture

-- High physical requirement for manual builders
+- High physical requirements for manual builders